Before moving on to how, why and where to study in South Korea, let’s take a closer look at South Korea.

 Officially the Republic of Korea, South Korea is a highly developed country in East Asia.
 A global leader in the technological and industrial sectors, South Korea is a high-income economy, with a very high Human Development Index.
 The country is amongst the top-performing OECD (Organisation for Economic Co-operation and Development) countries in reading literacy, mathematics, and sciences.
 The country is well known for its high level of emphasis on education with its national obsession with studying popularly been called “education fever”.

 Education in South Korea has been applauded for several reasons including its major role in steering the economic development of the country.
 With one of the highest percentages of its citizens holding a tertiary education degree, South Korea is among the most highly educated countries in the world.
 Since 2010, the country has increased its focus on accelerating the number of international students who come to study in South Korea.
 With the record growth of 18.8% in 2017 in foreign enrolments in its universities, South Korea is becoming one of the top Asian destinations for students.

 Why study in South Korea?

 The Korean universities sincerely focus on delivering quality education amongst its local and international students.
-Though there are various fields of study one can opt for when considering to study in South Korea, the most rewarding fields of study in South Korea are arts, science, and business-related courses.
+Though there are various fields of study one can opt for when considering to study in South Korea.
+The most rewarding fields of study in South Korea for Indian students are arts, science, and business-related courses.
 If you are interested in shaping your career in any of these fields, pursuing undergraduate or postgraduate studies in a South Korean university will ensure that a lot of doors get opened for you.

 Cost of Living

 The expense of a foreign student studying in Korea is about $6,500 a year.
 Transportation, accommodation and eating outing are all cheap in South Korea.
 It is safe to say that by far the biggest expense when you study in South Korea is likely to be your plane ticket!